vp777/Rowhammer/2.TC Rowhammer/README.md

 First build the tool by running one of the following options:

-- This will generate an executable that will exhaustively test all the identified rows within a bank (tcrh):
+- This will generate an executable that will exhaustively test all the identified rows within a bank (tcrh) and are within the the defined range:
 <pre>
     make
 </pre>